Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 The guys who made this did not fool around.
 Some serious work was put into this library.
 The diff algorithm was based on a [published paper](http://ilpubs.stanford.edu:8090/115/1/1995-46.pdf) which I haven't read fully till now.
 There was nothing to improve here.
 They had everything I was looking for.
 But understanding the code and how everything was connected took me a day or two anyway.
 Better safe than sorry.
+During this time I also brushed up on my XML knowledge and learnt quite a bit about XML Schemas, Namespaces and XLST Transformations.

 So with these 2 libraries decided the First half of my Phase-1 comes to an end.
 Now that I've got the libraries to work with, Time to get some work done on the coala side.
 Maybe I'll add some code snippets the next